-► Local Development Plan & Place Plans
+Local Development Plan & Place Plans

 Delivering local property related infrastructure to support local led service delivery is key in interpreting local resilience and capacity to shapes localities and deliver local needs.
 This strategy endorses and supports an approach which improves and delivers local change where the Council holds community property.
+Place plans have been recently refreshed and identified local infrastructure requirements.
+These have been developed in consultation with Town and Parish Councils.